Skip to main content

 • enabled - Whether the service starts enabled (default: true)

-• auth_required - Whether OAuth is required to access (default: true)
+• auth_required - Whether OAuth is required to access (default: true).
+Only set to false if the user explicitly asks for unauthenticated access.

 Output Schema